Peugeot's turnaround driver, Tavares, faces his biggest challenge

-PARIS (Reuters) - Carlos Tavares, a former Renault (RENA.PA) star credited with reviving the company’s French rival Peugeot SA (PEUP.PA), has long shone as a restructurer-in-chief, staring down unions and slicing down bureaucracies.
+PARIS, Oct 31 (Reuters) - Carlos Tavares, a former Renault star credited with reviving the company’s French rival Peugeot SA, has long shone as a restructurer-in-chief, staring down unions and slicing down bureaucracies.

 Now the 61-year-old Portuguese car fanatic and weekend racer will face his biggest challenge yet.

-Combining Peugeot and Fiat Chrysler Automobiles NV (FCAU.N) (FCHA.MI) would create the fourth-largest global auto manufacturer, a big advantage for amortizing investments in electric vehicles and getting the best prices from parts suppliers.
+Combining Peugeot and Fiat Chrysler Automobiles NV would create the fourth-largest global auto manufacturer, a big advantage for amortizing investments in electric vehicles and getting the best prices from parts suppliers.

 But with big-scale economies come big-scale problems, including underutilized factories in Europe, overlapping regional brands and duplicative corporate staffs.
 On top of that, automakers face mandates to sell electric vehicles, competition from businesses born out of the digital technology industry and a looming global sales slump.